dcejagon/Term-Project/README.md

 shipping costs.
 Team members have access to 3D printers, which will be used to fabricate custom parts such as mounting brackets, main Sharpie carriage, and motor mounts at no additional cost.
+### Use
+This 2.5 axis plotter is intended to be used to plot images on a piece of paper.
+However, the main carriage of this plotter could be easily changed to accomodate a CO2 laser or small cutting blade to turn the plotter into a laser cutter or a vinyl cutter.
+This project was just intended to be used by our team to demonstrate many of the concepts that we learned in ME 405, Mechatronics, however I think it would be interesting to redesign some of the motor mounts to accept more consumer grade motors so that we could each produce our own plotter for personal use.
 ### BOM and Estimated Cost
 | Qty. | Part                  | Source                | Est. Cost |
 |:----:|:----------------------|:----------------------|:---------:|